ollymonger/samp-rp/README.md

     Ability to buy cigarretes, lotto tickets, rope, masks, ect
 * Ammunation (type 3)
     Ability to buy guns if you have gun license.
+* Car Rental (type 4)
+    Ability to gain money from rental cars if the rental car has an assigned business. if none, it must be a job specific rental car, and players will not be able to earn business salary from it.

 ## States
 * 0 VEHICLE_NOT_RENTABLE 0 (Vehcile is either already rented or not rentable in )